Hans-Ulrich von Oertzen: Life

+20 July plot

-On 20 July 1944 Oertzen was the liaison officer to the commander of the defense group III (Berlin) and passed on the first Valkyrie orders.
-After the failure of the coup attempt, he was arrested and interrogated by General Joachim von Kortzfleisch and Generalleutnant Karl Freiherr von Thüngen, who was himself a member of the resistance.
+On 20 July 1944 von Oertzen was the liaison officer to the commander of the defense group III (Berlin) and passed on the first Valkyrie orders.
+After the failure of the coup attempt, he was arrested and interrogated by General Joachim von Kortzfleisch and Generalleutnant Karl Freiherr von Thüngen, who himself was later executed as a member of the plot.
 There was no evidence of complicity in the plot until the next morning when a secretary reported having seen him with Stauffenberg.
 With the arrival of the Gestapo imminent he killed himself by detonating two hand grenades.